basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 User joe = new User("Joe", "Armstrong", interests);
 ```

 Our `visits` variable will work a little bit differently, because when a new user is created the value will simply be zero.
-So let's create a new instance method `visit_page` that increments the `visits` counter by one every time it is called:
+This is true of _all_ Riak counters.
+If you fetch the value of a counter that has not yet been modified, it will be zero, even if you query a counter in a random bucket and key.
+Let's create a new instance method that increments the `visits` counter by one every time it is called:

 ```ruby
 class User